-This story exemplifies how I feel about my clients’ perceived imperfections.
-What feels like a struggle or a flaw is often in fact a source of their strength and beauty.
+This story exemplifies how I feel about my clients’ view of their perceived imperfections.
+What feels like a struggle or a flaw in many cases is actually a source of strength and even a gift to others.

 The perfect pot was proud of its ability to fulfill the purpose for which it had been made.
 But the poor cracked pot was ashamed of its imperfection, and miserable that it could only fulfill part of the purpose it had been made for.

 After two years of bitter failure, the cracked pot spoke to the water carrier, saying, “I am ashamed of myself, and I want to apologize to you.”
 “Why?” asked the water carrier.
 “What are you ashamed of?”
 “I deliver only half my load.
 The crack in my side lets water leak onto the ground as you carry me to your master’s house.
 So you don’t get the full value of your efforts because of my flaw.”

 The water carrier felt very sorry for the old cracked pot and he said, “As we return to the master’s house today, I want you to notice the beautiful flowers along the path.”
 Then he trudged up the hill with the two pots across his shoulders.
 For the first time, the cracked pot noticed the beautiful wildflowers along the path and they cheered it immensely.

 When they reached the master’s house, the water carrier said to the pot, “Did you notice the flowers on your side of the path, and how there were none on the perfect pot’s side?
 I have always known of your flaw, and I took advantage of it by planting flower seeds.
 I knew that, as we walked back from the stream, you would water them.
 And, for two years now, I have picked these beautiful flowers to decorate my master’s table.
 Without your being just the way you are, he would not have had this beauty to grace his house.”